-- Serialized content is content that goes in order, each entry acting a snapshot in time for a larger topic.
+- Serialized content is content that goes in order, each entry acting as a snapshot in time for a larger topic.
 The reMarkable is an example of serialized content.
 I use these to explore and discuss experiences focused on a primary topic.

-- Ad-hoc content is similar to serialized content in that it often represents a snapshot in time; however, it may not represent a long running topic to warrant more than one entry.
+- Ad-hoc content is similar to serialized content in that it represents a snapshot in time; however, it may not represent a long running topic to warrant more than one entry.